DamoM73/digital-solutions-text-2025/content/01_introduction/02_technologies_used.md

 ### Figma

-We will be using Figma to create wireframes, mockups, prototypes, and application interface flowcharts.
+We will be using Figma to create wireframes, mock-ups, prototypes, and application interface flowcharts.
 To access Figma **[got to the website](https://www.figma.com/)**.
 Check with your teacher for your account details.

 (qt_designer)=
 ### Qt Designer